jarobinson-121/startup/README.md

 * Images - I didn't have any images to add, really, but I added an icon to the nav.
 * DB/Login - Input boxes and button to login were added to the sign in page.
 * Websocket - Recently generated theories are displayed on the home page.

+## CSS Deliverable

+For this deliverable I added CSS styling to the pages so they will appear as designed.

+* Header, Footer, and Main Content Body
+* Navigation Elements - Link styling and navbar styling was updated using Bootstrap and CSS.
+* Responsive Sizing - The content resizes with the window.
+* Elements - Good whitespace, object placement, and colors used.
+* Text - Consistent fonts imported.
+* Images - Bonus image added behind page content.